 [field_year]

-Becomes President of the British Zionist Federation, an organization that was established after Britain conquers the Palestine from Ottoman rule.
-Conducts negotiations with the British Government which end on November 2nd with the granting of the Balfour Declaration.
+Dr. Weizmann becomes President of the British Zionist Federation, an organization that was established after Britain conquers Palestine from Ottoman rule.
+He conducts negotiations with the British Government which end on November 2nd with the granting of the Balfour Declaration.

 [field_year]

-The birth of his second son, Michael.
-Manages the British Admiralty’s laboratories in London.
-Begins a campaign, with the help of friends, to spread the idea of creating a Jewish national homeland in the Palestine under British patronage.
+Dr. Weizmann and his wife Vera have their second child, Michael.
+While in London, Dr. Weizmann manages the British Admiralty’s laboratories.
+He begins a campaign, with the help of friends, to spread the idea of creating a Jewish national homeland in Palestine under British patronage.

 [field_year]